ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 {:important}

-## Configuring ESXi Host Side Settings
+## Configuring ESXi host side settings

 Extra settings are required for configuring ESXi 5.x hosts for NFS storage.
 This table shows what each setting needs to be.